 Just picture this.

 You’re on a fun trip with your loved ones.
-Everyone is sitting around a campfire enjoying snacks.
-Your RV is parked just a few feet away.
+Everyone is sitting around a campfire enjoying snacks, and your RV is parked just a few feet away.

 Someone decides to take a quick trip to the bathroom, only to return in a panic because the RV’s waste tank has reached full capacity, and freshwater is running low.